VOLTTRON/volttron/docs/source/core_services/integrations/Simulation-Integration.rst

 Advance the simulation
 ----------------------
 With some simulation platforms such as HELICS, the federate can make explicit time request to advance in time by certain number of time steps.
-There will be a global time keeper (in this case HELICS broker) which will be responsible of maintaining time within the simulation.
+There will be a global time keeper (in this case HELICS broker) which will be responsible for maintaining time within the simulation.
 In the time request mode, each federate has to request for time advancement after it has completed it's work.
-The global time keeper grants the lowest time among the all time requests.
+The global time keeper grants the lowest time among all time requests.
 All the federates receive the granted time and advance forward in simulation time together in a synchronized manner.
 Please note, the granted time may not be the same as the requested time by the agent.